Year 2049

 DALL·E’s super-charged creation and editing skills could replace some of the work done by designers, photographers, models, and artists.

 Ownership is another problem.
 Who owns the art generated by DALL·E 2?
-OpenAI says that commercial use of these generated images is not allowed but that would be difficult, if not impossible, to track and enforce.
-This reminds me of the previous dilemma we discussed in the Artificial Inventor episode.
+OpenAI says that commercial use of these generated images is not allowed but that would be difficult, if not impossible, to track.
+This reminds me of the previous dilemma I discussed in the Artificial Inventor episode.

 #6: Copyright and trademarks